Christian Daughter Forced to Marry Unbeliever

 Weddings where Tamarai lived were several-day affairs filled with color, tradition and family.
-For Tamarai, though, her wedding was just a countdown to the day she was banished to the home of someone she was desperate not to marry.
-She had grown up knowing a forced marriage was possible, but this man didn't even follow the same religion.
+For Tamarai, though, her wedding was just a countdown to the day she was forced to marry a man who didn’t even follow the same religion.

 As if their faith meant nothing, Tamarai’s Christian parents expected her to give up Jesus for this man’s gods.
 Feeling like she had no other choice, that’s exactly what she did.